clearblueyellow/Python-for-Cybersecurity-Professionals/README.md

-# Python for Cybersecurity Analysts
+# Python for Cybersecurity Professionals

 ## Locate Executable Files with Python